“Address labels. Where’re the address labels?”

 The crumpled list was recovered.

-“For God’s sake, where’s the good pens?”
+“For God’s sake, where’re the good pens?”
 A pot contained just a handful of ancient blunt pencils.
 Exasperated, I said, “You do it, I’m going for the labels!”

 Back home, mission accomplished, I headed for the kitchen.
 “Jesus Christ!”
 Sitting there was a pack of Avery address labels!